What Happens In Vegas Stays In Vegas! Conor Maynard Goes Nude On Instagram Pic While On A Trip To The World’s Gambling Capital

 If Conor Maynard ever felt that he didn’t have enough female fans, now he has more after he went nude with an Instagram pic.
-This was during a trip to Las Vegas where, with his back to the camera, and with all clothes shed off a picture was taken of him as he looked out the window.
+This was during a trip to Las Vegas where, with his back to the camera and with all clothes shed off, a picture was taken of him as he looked out the window.
+Check out the NSFW pic here.

-Excited fans then thronged his Instagram page after the picture had gone live with some even inserting love hearteyed emojis alongside their comments.
+Excited fans then thronged his Instagram page after the picture had gone live with some even inserting love heart-eyed emojis alongside their comments.

 Others were forthright that they wanted to see him face the camera without putting on some clothes.
 There were, of course, the party poopers who were clearly not impressed by the nude pic going by their comments.
 One of them, for instance, urged the “R U Crazy” singer to put on some clothes.